Microsoft/MCW-Big-Compute/Hands-on lab/HOL step-by-step - High Performance Computing.md

 14. If you were patient to sit thru this evaluation of the auto-scale rules, hopefully your patience was rewarded as you witnessed a Batch Pool scale up from 0 nodes to 4 nodes, process the queued tasks and then gradually scale back down to 0 nodes.
 All of this without any input from you.

-## Exercise 5: 3D Rendering with the Batch Rending Service
+## Exercise 5: 3D Rendering with the Batch Rendering Service

 Duration: 45 minutes